Argimlas/swh/content/posts/microcontroller/index.md

 draft: false
 ---

 In the lecture parts of microcontrollers we got introduced to the Arduino-Ecosystem of boards and shields.
 Then we learned about board features, as well as the Arduino IDE and the basics of Serial Communication.
+I think learning a little about wifi in context with arduino would be interesting, as well as introducing the "millis()" function instead of "delay()" because it's really powerful function if you understand it.

 # **Lab**

-In the lab part we then experimented hands-on with microctontrollers and different sensors, to get a feeling for everything.
+In the lab part we then experimented hands-on with microcontrollers and different sensors, to get a feeling for everything.

 ## **Week 1: Controlling LEDs with a Hall-Sensor and a LDR-Sensor, PlatformIO**